-Hosted by NBIF and Cox & Palmer, the event co-hosts Harry Forestell from CBC News New Brunswick and Martine Blanchard of Radio-Canada Acadie brought the room to life with a great lineup of live onstage pitches by the finalists and videos about their company and opportunity.
+Hosted by NBIF and Cox & Palmer, co-hosts Harry Forestell from CBC Television and Martine Blanchard of Radio-Canada Acadie brought the room to life with a great lineup of live onstage pitches by the finalists and videos about their company and opportunity.
 First runner-up went to Store It Squirrel, an online service that allows people who need storage space to find others in their community that have it to rent.
 Second runner-up and winner of the CBC Viewers' Choice Award was Black Magic, maker of a revolutionary hand cleaner that removes grit and grime without harsh chemicals and scrubbers.
 You can still watch their stories online on the Breakthru page of the CBC News New Brunswick website.

 Breakthru starts with a call for proposals in the form of an application, 60-second video pitch, and executive summary.
 In this section you can link your video pitch only.
 A fully completed application is also required.
 You can download the application in the Participant Handbook section below.

 Entries that meet the eligibility criteria proceed to the Breakthru Boot Camp, and end with the submission of a business plan.
 Each plan is reviewed internally and finalists are chosen.
 Finalists make a presentation to the Breakthru Selection Committee of entrepreneurs, NBIF representatives, and other venture capitalists.
 All participants are required to read and understand the Breakthru Participant Handbook before entering the competition.
 In it you will find all of the information you need about how to enter, fees, competition rules, what you’ll need to send to us and when.
 All entries must include a fully completed application.

 Individuals and teams can enter Breakthru.
 To participate in the competition, submissions must demonstrate the following:

 To be eligible, each participant must meet the following conditions:

 What is not Eligible